 Being a tad of a paranoid person, these moments worry me.
 I immediately picture an early onset of dementia despite plenty of articles telling me that my language learning attempts will definitely postpone it.

 We often forget words in our mother tongue and probably even more in the languages we’re learning.
-It is very frustrating especially when we can remember so much ancillary information about the item in question—where it was on the page, the sentence it was a part of, the time of the day we learned it and the number of times we revised it.
+It is very frustrating, especially when we can remember so much ancillary information about the item in question—where it was on the page, the sentence it was a part of, the time of day we learned it and the number of times we revised it.

 There’s a popular belief that it is good to force yourself and try to recollect information that you’ve previously learned.
 We create stories, write sentences, imagine funny memes aiming to create connections between the words and the meanings.
-When revising our flashcards we strain our brains to the point when we can almost feel how the brain cells get tense.
+When revising our flashcards we strain our brains to the point where we can almost feel the brain cells get tense.
 Frustratingly, the more we focus the harder it is to retrieve the missing information.
 We were lead to believe the effort we put into recalling the word—somewhat like the attempts we make in the gym—will help us strengthen the recollection path so that next time we won’t struggle so much.